What is the best diet for autoimmune?

 You see, success is not a recipe.
 Learning how to use food as medicine depends on your ability to build an autoimmune plate and how you combine your foods, not merely avoiding foods or following a recipe that looks similar to what you're already eating.

 Success depends on flooding the body with nutrition, not depriving yourself of much needed resources.
-You see, when we have autoimmune, we have higher nutritional needs than someone who does not for a few reasons:
+You see, when you have autoimmune, you have higher nutritional needs than someone who does not for a few reasons:

-• With physical and perceived stress, we have higher oxidative damage and use up more antioxidants
+- With physical and perceived stress, you have higher oxidative damage and use up more antioxidants

 Having a professional or customized plan is incredibly helpful in targeting and correcting these imbalances ... it builds you up so you experience an immediate improvement in energy and focus, which in turn keeps you motivated to stick with nutritional changes beyond a 7-day challenge or 30 days.